NadaHamed9/Shell/README.md

 - Execute programs using their names directly (without needing to specify the full path).
 - Commands are executed with dynamically allocated argument lists, ensuring flexibility and no memory leaks.
 - Proper memory management is implemented to handle allocated resources efficiently.
-- Redirection is also supported.
+- Redirection to input,output,error and append is also supported.
 You can try:
     ```sh
   echo hello world > welcome.txt
     cat < welcome.txt